Travel Tips for preschool kids – Pros and cons

-I thought toddler travel was the hardest and most draining.
-It possibly is because you are doing all that chasing and on hyper-vigilant alert.
+So you’re thinking about traveling with preschoolers?
+Welcome to psychotic travel.
+I thought toddler travel was the hardest and most draining because you are constantly chasing them and on hyper-vigilant alert.

 “What do you mean you don’t like noodles, you just ate them last night.”

 This is the age when you mumble a lot of, “f^^k me’s” under your breath.
-Or “Holy hell, who can figure them out?”
 It’s possibly a prelude to the teenage years for sure.

 But, hell, it’s going to be hell, no matter where you are so you might as well up the adventure level and travel with your preschoolers.

-Travelling with preschool kids is actually a lot of fun.
+Travelling with preschool kids may be challenging at times, but it’s actually a lot of fun.

 Their personality is starting to burst out of their craziness and in between are moments of sweet and innocent conversations that fill up your heart.
-They also still love to snuggle with their Mama!
+They also still love to snuggle with their Mama still!

 We believe parenting is hard no matter the age, nor where you are, so you might as well unplug from the chaos, travel more, and fill up the moments in between with meaningful memories.